CRS is proud to present our 142nd Annual Membership Assembly, which is happening as two separate conferences!

 Read About Our Work

-CRS shares a powerful message from Zoughbi Zoughbi, President of the International Fellowship of Reconciliation (IFOR), concerning the sanctity of life and the ongoing conflict in Israel and Palestine.
+CRS shares a powerful message from Zoughbi Zoughbi, president of the International Fellowship of Reconciliation (IFOR), concerning the sanctity of life and the ongoing conflict in Palestine and Israel.
 His words are a reminder of the fundamental value and dignity of every human being.

 Ahead of our 2024 AMA in Jerusalem, CRS Executive Director Rev. Dr. Waltrina Middleton met with Rabbi Brant Rosen and Rev. Dr. Paul McAllister for a panel discussion on April 24 hosted by the Sabeel Ecumenical Liberation Theology Center to amplify injustices around the world.
 Read our summary from the event here.